 Starbucks Coffee Company

-Every month more than 40 million unique visitors from all over the world show up at Dell.com looking for a new computer, server, TV, or other technology.
+Every month, close to 12 million unique visitors show up at Dell.com looking for a new computer, server, TV, or other technology.
 Fortunately, there's a very reliable employee working the door.

 Today, Dell.com is one of the largest e-commerce sites, by revenue, in the world.
 So when Dell saw how Internet Information Services (IIS) 7.0 could give them the ability to deliver a richer Web experience to their customers on a robust, easy-to-manage Web application platform, it didn't take a 64-bit multi-core processor to make the decision.